paolatili/calculator/README.md

 ## Description

 This is a simple calculator app programmed in JavaScript, HTML and CSS only.
+It is responsive and allows dark and light mode features.

 ## Usage